-Anyone with an existing CrashPlan account can use the CrashPlan mobile app to access files backed up to a cloud destination (for example, CrashPlan Central, CrashPlan PRO Online).
-The CrashPlan mobile app is available for Android, iOS, and Windows Phone devices.
+Anyone with an existing account can use the CrashPlan mobile app to access files backed up to a cloud destination (for example, the Code42 cloud).
+The CrashPlan mobile app is available for Android and iOS devices.

-Once you've downloaded the CrashPlan mobile app for your device, sign in with your existing CrashPlan account information.
+Once you've downloaded the CrashPlan mobile app for your device, sign in to your account.

-Code42 for Enterprise only: The first time you sign in, you must enter the server name or IP address of the destination running your organization's Code42 environment.
-You can get this information from your company's Code42 for Enterprise administrator.
+The first time you sign in, you must enter the server name or IP address of the destination running your organization's Code42 environment.
+You can get this information from your company's IT administrator.

 When you choose Stay signed in, you remain signed in to the CrashPlan mobile app until you decide to sign out.
 When you enable this option, you don't have to re-enter your username and password the next time you open the CrashPlan mobile app.
 To clear your sign-in information, simply sign out and deselect Stay signed in.

-You can download any files that are backed up from your account to an online destination.
-In the CrashPlan app, this is any destination under Destinations > Online (for example, CrashPlan Central).
+You can download any file that is backed up from your account to a cloud destination.
+In the Code42 app, this is any destination under Cloud Destinations.

 To access your backed up files:

-- Select a computer to begin navigating your backed up files.
+- Select a device to begin navigating your backed up files.

 - Tap a file to start downloading it to your device.
 A progress indicator next to the file name shows download progress.
 After the download is complete, tap on the file again to view it.

 - Tap additional files to add them to your download queue.
 Files download in the order in which they are tapped.